Matsusaka beef

 Matsusaka beef (松阪牛, Matsusaka-ushi, Matsusaka-gyū also "Matsuzaka beef") is the meat of Japanese Black cattle reared under strict conditions in the Matsusaka region of Mie in Japan.
 It has a high fat-to-meat ratio.
-Within Japan, it is one of the three Sandai Wagyū, the "three big beefs"; the others are Kobe beef and Ōmi beef or Yonezawa beef.
-About 2500 cows are slaughtered for Matsusaka beef each year; the meat commands high prices.
+Within Japan, Matsusaka is one of the three Sandai Wagyū, the "three big beefs", the others being Kobe beef and Ōmi beef or Yonezawa beef.
+About 2,500 cows are slaughtered for Matsusaka beef each year; the meat commands high prices.

 History

 Before the 19th century, beef was not typically a part of the average Japanese diet.
 Farmers in the Mie Prefecture would raise smaller and more muscular, female cows to do agricultural work.
 When westerners introduced them to eating beef, farmers began to raise the cows to have traits that were more favorable for human consumption.
 The "National Beef Exposition" awarded Matsusaka with the medal of high honor in 1938.
 The award helped make Matsusaka more well known.
 The beef became famous for its marbling, rich flavor, and tenderness.